exoplatform/exo-documentation/docs/PersonalApplications.rst

 |PRFL-15|

-To remove your experience, you can simply click on Remove Experience button.
+To remove an experience, you can simply click on Remove Experience button.

 |PRFL-16|